AKYves/scripts_tabulation/Readme.md

 I believe in reproductible research, so if you want to have your analysis and your comments in the same report, please consider Rmarkdown.

+The functions are mainly based on the great package [openxlsx](https://github.com/awalker89/openxlsx).

 ---